Al-Pivonka/fhir-mapping-example/readme.md

 I've included the fsh files which define the source data-model.
-The output of sushi is also included within fsh-generated/resources and awp/logical (copiedlogi)
+The output of sushi is also included within fsh-generated/resources and awp/logical

 Within input/awp is the following: